NJUAstrometry/NJUAstrometry.github.io/content/publication/2022-AA-665-121/index.zh.md

 ---
 title: "Effect of Galactic aberration on Earth orientation parameters: From the ICRF2 to the ICRF3"
 authors:
-- Jun Yao
+- jyao
-- Jia-Cheng Liu
+- jcliu
-- Niu Liu
+- nliu
 - Zinovy Malkin
-- Zi Zhu
+- zzhu
-- Ibnu Nurul Huda
+- inhuda
 - Sébastien Lambert

 author_notes: